-Streetsville Meadowvale FSC is Mississauga’s largest skating club, and we’ve been teaching skills, technique and sportsmanship to all levels of skaters in our community for the past 50 years.
+Streetsville Meadowvale Skating Club is Mississauga’s largest skating club, and we’ve been teaching skills, technique and sportsmanship to all levels of skaters in our community for more than 50 years.
 We offer a dynamic and comprehensive range of programs year-round – from learn to skate to recreational skating, figure skating and power skating – that improve the skills of our 600+ members.

 CanSkate is Skate Canada's flagship learn-to-skate program, developed by experts to teach the fundamentals of skating to beginners of all ages.
 CanSkate provides a solid background for all ice sports and is suitable for new skaters as well as those with some experience.
 CanSkate is the feeder program to all other Skate Canada Skating Programs.

 When you sign up for CanSkate you will be in a program that focuses on fun, participation and basic skill development.
 You will earn badges and other incentives as you learn fundamental skating skills.
 Lessons are given in a group format and led by an NCCP certified professional coach.
 Professional coaches are assisted by trained Program Assistants.
 The coach to student ratio is a maximum of 1:8.
 Skaters progress at their own rate and coaches make sessions active using teaching aids and a wide variety of activities that create a fun environment and promote learning.

 Skills, Test, Achievement, Recognition - that is what STARSkate is all about

 STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in areas of ice dance, skating skill, free skate and interpretive skating.
 Unique in Canada, this program teaches figure skating in a group and/or private lesson format in a progressive and sequential manner and includes specifically designed awards and incentives.
 Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.